Anisotropic matter and nonlinear electromagnetics black holes: Rotating charged NED black holes

 In the non-rotating limit of $a\to 0$, one obtains the static energy density and pressure from Eqs.(\ref{ep-1}) and (\ref{ep-2})

 It is important to note that the parameters $\xi(s,q)$ and $s$ control the charge term and anisotropy of the NED matter.

-As shown in Table \ref{table} (Fig.~\ref{xiofs}(b)), there exist three rotating NED black holes for $s=0,1,2$ ($w=-1,1,3)$.
+As shown in Table~\ref{table} (Fig.~\ref{xiofs}(b)), there exist three rotating NED black holes for $s=0,1,2$ ($w=-1,1,3)$.
 Hence, one expects to read off a lot of rotating charged NED black holes from Fig.~\ref{extremal}(c).
-Finally, we mention that for $s=1/2(w=0)$~\cite{Barriola:1989hx}, its action described the flat rotation curve of a galaxy~\cite{Rubin:1970zza}.
+Finally, we would like to mention that for the $s=1/2(w=0)$ case, its Ref.~\cite{Rubin:1970zza} in Table~\ref{table} is an observational paper on the galactic rotation curve, but not a field theory derivation.